A CELEBRATION OF HISTORY, TRADITION AND MEMORIES

 The personable Austrian ski instructors of the Hannes Schneider Ski School, in conjunction with a new method of skiing added a glamorous, exotic element to Cranmore and the Eastern Slope Inn that continues to evoke a sense of awe and splendor among Guests as they enter the Inn’s revitalized historic grand lobby.

-It was not until 1980 when Joe Berry - a local developer and avid skier personally and professionally connected to the Mount Washington Valley was drawn to the potential of this historic inn.
+It was not until 1980 when Joe Berry - a local Resort developer and avid skier personally and professionally connected to the Mount Washington Valley was drawn to the potential of this historic inn.
 Driven by a strong sense of community and a passion for the region, Berry embarked upon a pursuit to return this stately inn to its original elegance and splendor.
-Akin to that of a phoenix, the Eastern Slope Inn Resort was literally resurrected to its grand magnificence in 1981, 55 years to the day after its initial opening, doing the Randall family and Harvey Gibson proud.
+Akin to that of a phoenix, the Eastern Slope Inn Resort was literally resurrected to its grand magnificence in 1981, 55 years to the day after its initial opening.

-Eastern Slope Inn Resort’s historic elegance is greatly influenced by the resort’s prominent location and richly embedded history in the Village of North Conway and throughout the Mount Washington Valley.
+Eastern Slope Inn Resort’s historic elegance is greatly influenced by the current resort’s 200 rooms, 30 acre setting and 20 buildings prominently embedded in the rich history of North Conway Village and throughout the Mount Washington Valley.
 Decades may have passed since the Resort’s inception, however the unwavering pursuit to ensure guests arrive with enthusiasm and return home with fond memories has never been more evident than it is today.